jeffersonrj14/hi.jeffersonrj.com/src/content/posts/notes-02.md

 <h2>What is Markdown?</h2>
 <ol style="list-style-type: lower-latin;">
     <li>
-        Markdown is a ightweight markup language that is used to format plain text documents.
+        Markdown is a lightweight markup language that is used to format plain text documents.
     </li>
     <li>
         With the goal of providing a simple and human-readable way to format text that can be easily converted to HTML and other formats.
 Markdown is often used for writing documentation, readme files, and formatting text on the web.